Odin: Modern influence

 Music inspired by or featuring the god includes the ballets Odins Schwert (1818) and Orfa (1852) by J. H. Stunz and the opera cycle Der Ring des Nibelungen (1848–1874) by Richard Wagner.

 Odin was adapted as a character by Marvel Comics, first appearing in the Journey into Mystery series in 1962.
 Sir Anthony Hopkins portrayed the character in the Marvel Cinematic Universe films Thor (2011), Thor: The Dark World (2013), and Thor: Ragnarok (2017).
-Also adapted as a character portrayed by Ian McShane Mr. Wednesday, a con artist and the god Odin in American Gods an American fantasy drama television series based on Neil Gaiman's 2001 novel of the same name.
+He was also adapted in Neil Gaiman's 2001 novel American Gods as Mr. Wednesday, a con artist revealed to be an incarnation of Odin.
+The character was portrayed by Ian McShane in the television adaptation of the novel.

 Odin is featured in a number of video games.
 In the 2002 Ensemble Studios game Age of Mythology, Odin is one of three major gods Norse players can worship.
-Odin is also mentioned through Santa Monica Studio's 2018 game God of War and appears in its 2022 sequel God of War Ragnarök.
+Odin is an unseen character in Santa Monica Studio's 2018 game God of War and appears in its 2022 sequel God of War Ragnarök as the primary antagonist.
 He is a major influence in the 2020 Ubisoft game Assassin's Creed Valhalla in the form of an Isu (a godlike, humanoid species within the Assassin's Creed universe) of the same name.
-The primary protagonist, Eivor, who the player controls throughout the game is revealed to be a sage, or human reincarnation, of Odin.
+The primary protagonist, Eivor, is revealed to be a human reincarnation of Odin, having inherited his memories and several genetic traits.
 Odin is also one of the playable gods in the third-person multiplayer online battle arena game Smite.